Navigating Maritime Admiralty Law in New Orleans

 Thousands of vessels come and go from Louisiana’s many ports and harbors each year.
+From commercial fishing and shipping to offshore drilling and cruise ships, the maritime industry encompasses various professions, each with its own hazards and potential legal issues.
 When a seaman is injured while conducting work on or near a navigable body of water, their rights and legal options will likely be determined by maritime law.

 Unlike many other workers, seamen are not entitled to workers’ compensation when they are injured on the job.
 Instead, injured seamen are permitted to sue their employers for negligence under the Jones Act.

-The Jones Act requires maritime employers to maintain reasonably safe working conditions.
-To recover damages as an injured seaman, you must prove your employer failed to live up to these obligations and that their negligence caused your injuries.
+The Act requires maritime employers to maintain reasonably safe working conditions.
+To recover damages as an injured seaman, you must prove that your employer failed to meet these obligations and that their negligence caused your injuries.

 You may have a maritime injury claim under the Jones Act if your employer failed to:

 - Provide sufficient and safe equipment to workers

 - Address unsafe work methods

 - Regularly clean oil, grease, or slick surfaces